 Compared to the past dollar coin efforts, the state quarters have been wildly successful, mostly due to collectors who hoard the coins and keep them out of circulation.
 The state quarter initiative involves the release of five new quarter dollar coin designs every year for ten years, 1999 throuh 2008.

 The new Presidential Dollar Coin Act will introduce two new dollar coin designs every year.
 Each design will feature a past POTUS, whether dead or alive (but mostly dead).
 Congress is counting on collectors getting into the game; the cost of minting a coin is well below its face value, so the US Mint makes money when people collect.

 While doing research for an article for Business Week, Amey Stone has come to the conclusion that car prices are on the way up.
-Incentives are running out, and makers can’t squeeze any more out of their operational processes.
+Incentives are running out, and makers can’t squeeze any more savings out of their operational processes.